Close Shelf

 • One clergy (4 year term)

-• Two lay (3 year term) and
+• Two lay (3 year terms) and

-• Two clergy (3 year term)
+• Two clergy (3 year terms)

-• Three lay (3 year term)
+• Three lay (3 year terms) and

 • One clergy (3 year term)